pf1219/StroCate/README.md

 * You were obstructed by terrain while measuring direction with "Coord+Coord" input method
 * Nearest stronghold was more than 4000 blocks away from (0,0)
 * Each eye directed diffrent stronghold
-* You set too low value in "allign errror" or "pixel error" (=Your measurement were not accurate enough)
+* You set too low value in "align errror" or "pixel error" (=Your measurement were not accurate enough)

 ## Methodology
 ### Calculating prior probability